gabeg805/Hex/README.md

 Binary  : 0001 0001 0000
 ```

-Note: The input value does not need to have "0x" preceeding it.
-The following
+Note: The input value can have spaces separting the digits.
+The following will
-will also work.
+also work.

 ```
 $ ./hex -B "1 0001 0000"